amanthoufeeq/Yatra.com-Automation-java-selenium/README.md

 **Objective**: Automate the verification of each page in the website, retrieving details of package and vanvigating through each features in Yatra.com .

 ### Key Requirement:

-   **Identify Car Wash Services**:
-      Validate the Offers Page
+      Validate the Offers Page -
-      Checks the Banner Text is displayed or not Capture Screenshot
+      Checks the Banner Text is displayed or not - Capture Screenshot -
       Retrieve details of 5 Holiday package
 ---

 ## 🧪 Test Scenarios

-### ✅ Scenario: Car Wash to Gym Navigation
+### ✅ Scenario: Navigation through the Website
 - Launch any browser as per the user input ex: Chrome/Firefox (Cross-Browser Testing).
 - Open the online shopping website ex: https://www.yatra.com/.
 - Navigate to home page of the application and click “Offers” link.